GenericMappingTools/gmt/doc/rst/source/supplements/mgd77/mgd77manage.rst

     to use [1]).
 For gravity we choose the reference field based on the parameter Gravity Theoretical Formula Code in the cruise's MGD77 header.
 If this is not set or is invalid we default to the IGF 1980.
-    You can override this behaviour by appending the desired code: 1 = Heiskanen 1924, 2 = International 1930, 3 = IGF1967, or 4 = IGF1980.
+    You can override this behavior by appending the desired code: 1 = Heiskanen 1924, 2 = International 1930, 3 = IGF1967, or 4 = IGF1980.

     **d** Append filename of a two-column table with the first column